-We have entered into a collaboration and license agreement, or the Collaboration Agreement, with Incyte Corporation, or Incyte.
-Under the terms of the Collaboration Agreement, we and Incyte have agreed to collaborate with respect to the research, discovery and development of bispecific antibodies utilizing our proprietary bispecific technology platform.
+We have entered into the Incyte collaboration and license agreement with Incyte.
+Under the terms of the Incyte collaboration and license agreement, we and Incyte have agreed to collaborate with respect to the research, discovery and development of bispecific antibodies utilizing our proprietary bispecific technology platform.
 The collaboration encompasses up to 11 independent programs, including some of our current preclinical immuno-oncology discovery programs.
-For one of the current preclinical programs concerning MCLA-145, we retain the exclusive right to develop and commercialize products and product candidates in the United States, while Incyte has the exclusive right to develop and commercialize products and product candidates arising from such program outside the United States.
-For MCLA-145, we and Incyte will conduct and share equally the costs of mutually agreed global development activities and will be solely responsible for independent development activities in our respective territories.
-We have the option to co-fund development of products arising from one specified program, and subject to certain conditions, to a second specified program, in each case exchange for a share of profits in the United States, as well as the right to participate in a specified proportion of detailing activities in the United States for one of such programs.
-In addition, if MCLA-145 fails to complete IND-enabling toxicology studies successfully, we will be granted an additional option to co-fund development of a specified program other than MCLA-145 in exchange for a share of profits in the United States.
+For one of the current clinical programs concerning MCLA-145, we retain the exclusive right to develop and commercialize products and product candidates in the U.S., while Incyte has the exclusive right to develop and commercialize products and product candidates arising from such program outside the U.S. For MCLA-145, we and Incyte will conduct and share equally the costs of mutually agreed global development activities and will be solely responsible for independent development activities in our respective territories.
+We have the option to co-fund development of products arising from one specified program, and subject to certain conditions, to a second specified program, in each case exchange for a share of profits in the U.S., as well as the right to participate in a specified proportion of detailing activities in the U.S. for one of such programs.
 If we exercise our co-funding option for a program, we would be responsible for funding 35% of the associated future global development costs and, for certain of such programs, would be responsible for reimbursing Incyte for certain development costs incurred prior to the option exercise.
 All products as to which we have exercised our option to co-fund development would be subject to joint development plans and overseen by a joint development committee, with Incyte having final determination as to such plans in cases of dispute.

 For each program other than MCLA-145, where we have not elected to co-fund development or where we do not have such a co-funding option, Incyte is solely responsible for all costs of global development and commercialization activities.
-We retain the rights to our technology platform as well as clinical and pre-clinical candidates and future programs emerging from our platform that are outside the scope of the Collaboration Agreement.
+We retain the rights to our technology platform as well as clinical and pre-clinical candidates and future programs emerging from our platform that are outside the scope of the Incyte collaboration and license agreement.